Algebra-AI/gametuner-tracker-unity/README.md

 ```
 **NOTE**:If you make a call of ```LogEvent``` method before Init, event will be discarded, so make sure to call ```Init``` before any event log.

-There are help methods for logging standard events.
-You can use them to trigger standard events or log them as regular event with latest schema version (contact GameTuner support to find out latest version).
+There are help methods for logging common events.
+You can use them to trigger common events or log them as regular event with latest schema version (contact GameTuner support to find out latest version).

 ```csharp